 Check Sum (CRC) Format

 The Check Sum is an 8 digit hexadecimal number.
 It is generated by taking the encrypted HW_ID and converting it to a 32 character hexadecimal string.
-It is then hashed using the algorithm CRC32 and the 4 bytes converted to an 8 character hexadecimal string.
+The string is then hashed using the algorithm CRC32 and the 4 bytes converted to an 8 character hexadecimal string.

 The Check Sum is not encrypted and allows the integrity of the user permit to be checked.

-The Check Sum in the above example is:
+The Check Sum in the above example is calculated from:

-Example HW_ID: 40384B45B54596201114FE99042201
+Example HW_ID: 40384B45B54596201114FE9904220101